nicky-nym/nicky-nym.github.io/pages/kinematic.md

       * hoverboards
       * skateboards & electric skateboards
       * cute little delivery robots
+  * **covered laneways**
+    * rain-sheltered pedestrian sidewalks
+    * rain-sheltered bike-sized lanes
+  * **laneway tolls** & **parking tolls**
+    * no tolls on laneways that aren't congested
+    * highest tolls at rush-hour, or on busy laneways
+    * tolls are per-minute, not per-mile
+    * free parking when space is ample
+    * highest parking tolls in congested areas

 > "...the population in Wuhan is 8.3 million, much greater than that in Sheffield, at 0.6 million. ...
 For Wuhan, given that the number of vehicles per person is still much lower than that in Sheffield by tenfold ... it is very interesting to note that the average noise levels in all of the sampled areas are lower than those in Sheffield by 2dBA to 11dBA. ...
 In terms of L<sub>min</sub> and L<sub>90</sub> ... the difference is even greater -- for example, up to 15dBA in the area with a motorway."[^kang] &mdash; Jian Kang

 > We see that bicycles provide a much higher road capacity at speeds below 15 km/h than any other mode of transport.[^bertaud]

+> In their 2009 book, aptly title Mobility First, Sam Staley and Adrian Moore describe in detail the cross-disciplinary reforms in road and urban transport design and in road pricing, among other things, that would be required to maintain mobility in cities in the twenty-first century.[^bertaud]

+> The rent charged should vary with the time of day, the location, the area, and the length of time the road is used.
+The rent charged for roads should be similar to the fares charged by airlines to passengers or the room rates charged by hotels, except that the rate would not be for a fixed 24 hours but for the number of minutes the roads are actually used.[^bertaud]

 |---
 | Throughput[^bertaud] | Vehicle type